Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

 The advantage of the SECT over the PHT is that SECT summaries are a collection of curves and have a Hilbert space structure.
 This means that their structure allows for quantitative comparisons using the full scope of functional and nonparametric statistical methodology.
 The SECT is also an injective map and the following corollary is an immediate consequence of previous results \cite{Turner:2014aa}.

 \begin{corollary} The smooth Euler characteristic transform is injective for two- and three-dimensional shapes, i.e.~when the domain is $\mathcal{M}_{d-1}$ for $d = \{2,3\}$. \end{corollary}

-It is important to note that enough directions $\nu \in S^{d-1}$ must be taken for this corollary to hold since, for any one fixed direction, it is not true that the EC curve (upon which the SECT construction depends) is injective.
-An illustration of this fact is depicted in Figure \ref{Fig_S2}.
+The injective property of the SECT suggests that it concisely summarizes the original shape data.
+Mathematically, the SECT maps between the space of all shapes with a finite simplicial complex representation $\mathcal{M}_{d-1}$ and the Hilbert space $\mathbb{L}^2$.
+Thus, injectivity between these two spaces means that for a given SECT statistic in $\mathbb{L}^2$, there is a (unique) corresponding shape with some finite complex representation in $\mathcal{M}_{d-1}$.
+However, note that enough directions $\nu \in S^{d-1}$ must be taken for this corollary to hold since, for any one fixed direction, it is not true that the EC curve (upon which the SECT construction depends) is injective.
+An illustration of this fact is depicted in Figure \ref{Fig_S3}.
 To determine the number of directions to use in practice, we perform a sensitivity analysis with many different combinations of numbers of directions and sublevel sets.
 In our application of interest and case study, we find prediction results (with SECT features as predictor variables) to be reasonably robust to our final choice of numerical parameters.